 - identifies the PAA as the official repository for government records of enduring value

 Office of Statistics and Information Act (Treasury Board and Finance)

 - governs the collection, compilation, analysis and publishing of statistics or other information relating to the commercial, industrial, financial, social, economic or other activities or conditions of Alberta

-The Alberta Records Management Committee (ARMC) is a decision-making committee that provides enterprise oversight and direction for the Minister of Service Alberta.
+The Alberta Records Management Committee (ARMC) is a decision-making committee that provides enterprise oversight and direction for the Minister of Service Alberta and Red Tape Reduction.
 You can read the ARMC circulars under the Managing government information page.
-For more information on the ARMC, refer to the Terms of Reference (PDF, 180 KB).
+For more information on the ARMC, refer to the Terms of Reference.

 Policies and strategies

-Policy Instruments for the Management of Information (PDF, 385 KB) define and describe the different types of policy instruments developed for the Government of Alberta.
-Please refer to IMT Policy Instruments for more information.
+Policy Instruments for the Management of Information define and describe the different types of policy instruments developed for the Government of Alberta.
+Refer to IMT Policy Instruments for more information.